-Nestling in the Crouch Valley lies Burnham-on-Crouch Golf Club, a friendly and relaxed members club where new members, societies and visitors are always assured a warm welcome.
+Nestling in the Crouch Valley lies Burnham-on-Crouch Golf Club, a friendly and relaxed members club where new members, societies, and visitors have assured a warm welcome.

-Situated on the entrance to the small sailing town on Burnham On Crouch, getting here will take you around 30 minutes from the A127 and 40 minutes from the M25 but if you live further afield, its well worth the journey.
+Situated on the entrance to the small sailing town of Burnham On Crouch, getting here will take you around 30 minutes from the A127 and 40 minutes from the M25 but if you live further afield, it’s well worth the journey.

 The Clubhouse has a 60’s seaside feel to it but don’t be fooled this club and course has plenty of history.